tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Client-side-Logging-with-the-Microsoft-Azure-Storage-SDK-for-Java.md

 ---
-title: "Client-side Logging with the Microsoft Azure Storage SDK for Java" ms.custom: na ms.date: 2016-06-29 ms.prod: azure ms.reviewer: na ms.service: storage ms.suite: na
+title: Client-side Logging with the Microsoft Azure Storage SDK for Java - Azure Storage
-ms.tgt_pltfrm: na
+description: The Storage Client Library enables you to log Azure Storage requests client-side from within your Java client application.
+author: pemari-msft

+ms.date: 09/23/2019
+ms.service: storage
 ms.topic: reference
-ms.assetid: fd9c3147-3a3f-4708-8c1a-7ea3da353552
-caps.latest.revision: 5
-author: tamram
-manager: carolz
-translation.priority.mt:
-  - de-de
-  - es-es
-  - fr-fr
-  - it-it
-  - ja-jp
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
+ms.author: pemari
 ---

 # Client-side Logging with the Microsoft Azure Storage SDK for Java

 For instructions on how to install the binaries for the Microsoft Azure storage libraries in your Java project, see the readme file for the project on GitHub: [https://github.com/Azure/azure-storage-java](https://github.com/Azure/azure-storage-java).
 This file documents any additional dependencies you must install.

  You must install the optional SLF4J dependency if you are planning to use client-side logging.
 SLF4J is a logging façade that enables you to use many common Java logging frameworks easily from a client application: for more information about SLF4J, see the [SLF4J user manual](http://www.slf4j.org/manual.html).
 For a simple test of how to use SLF4J with the storage SDK, place the **slf4j-api** and **slf4j-simple** JAR files in the build path for your storage client project: this will direct all storage log messages to the console.